Skip to content

 An IDP solution shouldn't operate in a silo.
 To get the most value, it needs to connect smoothly with the software you already use, like your ERP, CRM, or accounting platform.
 This is where integrations come in.

-How easily it integrates with your stack
+Ensure it integrates with your existing tools

 An IDP solution shouldn't operate in a silo.
 To get the most value, it needs to connect smoothly with the software you already use, like your ERP, CRM, or accounting platform.
 This is where integrations come in.
 A lack of seamless integration with existing systems can stop an implementation in its tracks.
 Before you commit, map out how you want data to flow from your documents into your other business systems.
 Then, ask vendors how their platform facilitates these connections, usually through APIs.
 The easier it is to integrate, the faster you'll see a return on your investment and the less disruption your team will face.